 There currently exists a mandatory TOU (time-of-use) rate for large-use residential customers (SC Nos.
 1 and 7).
-The parties agree that the provision of TOU service will be voluntary beginning in October 1997.
-Before August 31, 1997, the Company will inform mandatory TOU customers that commencing on the anniversary date they first received mandatory TOU service, they will be billed on the conventional rate or, if the customer so requests, on the voluntary TOU rate.
+The parties agree that the provision of TOU service will be voluntary beginning in October 1997 and, in anticipation of this change, the mandatory TOU customers have been informed that, subject to the Commission's approval of this settlement provision, commencing on the anniversary date they first received mandatory TOU service, they will be billed on the conventional rate or, if the customer so requests, on the voluntary TOU rate.
 The Company will recover the resulting revenue shortfalls either through rate adjustment when shortfalls are experienced or through deferred accounting, but the amounts to be recovered will be reduced by the amount of the late payment charge revenue recovered per Appendix A, Section 2.v herein.